priyanadar1812/PurgoMalum-API-Tests_Chip/README.md

 ## Running Manual Tests in Postman

 1. Open Postman
+2. Select the env as `purgomalum_env`
-2. Navigate to the PurgoMalum-API-Tests_Chip collection
+3. Navigate to the PurgoMalum-API-Tests_Chip collection
-3. Select a request and click Send
+4. Select a request and click Send
-4. Verify the output matches the expected behavior under the Test tab using assertions.
+5. Verify the output matches the expected behavior under the Test tab using assertions.

 ## Example Postman Assertion (Under the "Tests" Tab):